Linguistic relativity and the color naming debate: Vision science and theoretical compatibility

 In response, there are three ways that outside experience may affect this development: through (A) induction, (B) modification, or (C) deprivation.
 Thus the logical possibilities are 1A & 1C; 2A, 2B & 2C; and 3B & 3C.
 Using this format, he explains that developmental altering in hue categories "entail perceptual 'sharpening' and 'broadening'".
 He attributes this to either "maturation" (perceptually) or "experience".
 Such a conclusion is necessarily indeterminate because understanding of why certain hue categories are lost and others induced (cf. developmental processes above) "requires further exacting research".
 Coming from these two perspectives (i.e., those outlined in the causation above, and the models of development), this leads Bornstein to conclude that "there appear to be nontrivial biological constraints on color categorization [and that] ... the available evidence seems compatible with a position of moderate universality that leads to expectations of probabilistic rather than deterministic cross-cultural correspondence", and that "in color, relativism appears to overlay a universalist foundation".

 Probabilistic inference

 Probabilistic inference uses probabilistic models that describe the problem in terms of probability theory and probability distributions.
 The research article "The Sapir-Whorf Hypothesis and Probabilistic Inference: Evidence from the Domain of Color" seeks to clarify the argument through the lens of probabilistic inference.
 The probabilistic model is a conjunction of both a universal color space and a language-specific categorical organization of that space.
 This approach realizes that color cognition involves an interaction between these two tiers.
 There are incursions of linguistic categorization into nonlinguistic processes of thinking, and taking the Sapir-Whorf hypothesis does not necessarily entail a complete rejection of the universal components of human cognition.
-The probabilistic model is useful because many findings to support the Sapir-Whorf hypothesis do not replicate reliably.
+The probabilistic model is useful because multiple findings to support the Sapir-Whorf hypothesis do not replicate reliably.
 Framing the issue in terms of probabilistic inference addresses this issue by highlighting the role of uncertainty.